d120/djangocms/README.md

 The same holds true for the Django framework.
 Maybe it is a good idea to stick with LTS releases.

+Before and after changing major versions, use the `script/check` wrapper script to check the project for potential problems (such as deprecations).
+Note that it may also output warnings in third party packages.

 Additionally, from time to time one should look for updated versions of the frontend dependencies listed in `bower.json`.